 You know that Florida is a peninsula surrounded by water.
 Florida’s Atlantic and Gulf of Mexico waters are habitats for the bottlenose dolphin.
 Scientists estimate there are more than 10,000 bottlenose dolphins in the coastal Gulf of Mexico waters alone.
-One great way to observe and learn more about these playful creatures is through a dolphin-watching ecotour.
+One great way to observe and learn more about these playful creatures is through a dolphin-watching eco-tour.

 The warm Gulf waters of Southwest Florida are a great place to see dolphins in the wild.
 You might see them frolic in the surf on many local beaches.
-But for many, the best way to see dolphins in Florida is from a dolphin-watching tour.
+But for many, the best way to see dolphins in Florida is on a dolphin-watching tour.
 You’ll find many options for dolphin tours based in Fort Myers.
 Goodtime Charters, Adventures in Paradise, Sight Sea-R Cruises, and many other tour guides offer eco-friendly opportunities to see dolphins in the wild in Southwest Florida.

 The waters around Captiva Island and Sanibel Island are often still and gentle, making these islands great destinations for a day of kayaking.

 Pine Island Sound, right off the islands, is a perfect destination for kayakers in Southwest Florida.
 It features diverse coastlines.
 You’ll see everything from white sand beaches to tropical mangroves to salt marshes, which means the wildlife you can observe as you paddle is just as diverse.
 Creatures you might see while paddling Pine Island Sound include manatees, bald eagles, alligators, black vultures, kingfishers, pelicans, turtles, and many others.